Navigation made simple

 Navigation uses the data from the map you selected at the start.
 Whilst you can change the map style when navigating, this is not recommended as Navigation will continue to use the data from the map you selected originally.
 This means that the information you receive from Navigation might not correspond with the newly selected map.

-You can zoom in on the map while navigating and change the orientation.
-If you stop for a longer break, the map will re-align itself with your route.
-The screen will stay on during navigation unless turned off manually.
-If you are listening to music or media on your smartphone whilst running navigation, the volume of your media will decrease during the voice announcements so that you are able to hear all of the information.
+You can zoom the map during navigation and change your viewing direction.
+If you take a longer break, the map will reorient itself to your route.
+The screen remains on during navigation unless you switch it off manually.
+If you are listening to music on your smartphone while navigating, it will be turned down during the voice announcements so that you can hear all the information clearly.

-Tip for cyclists: You can also zoom in on the map with just one finger.
+Tip for cyclists: You can also zoom in the map with just one finger.
 To do this, tap the map twice in quick succession.
 If you swipe upwards directly afterwards, the map zooms out.
-If you swipe down after the double tap, the map zooms in.
+If you swipe down after double-tapping, the map zooms in.
 Practical!

-Please note: The quality of your route planning can have a big impact on the quality of the navigation.
-If you set your waypoints inaccurately or on intersecting tracks, the system may not be able to assess the course correctly.
-Therefore, it is best to set waypoints in front of or behind intersections as opposed to directly on them.
+Tip when navigating your own tours: The quality of your tour planning can have a great influence on the quality of the navigation.
+If you place your points inaccurately at intersections, the system may not be able to assign the correct direction correctly.
+Therefore, it is better to place points before and after road junctions, not directly on them.